 Texas Educational Opportunity Grant Program (TEOG)

-This program is for students that do not qualify under the TEXAS Grant program and are attending a public community college, technical college, or public Texas institution.
+This program is for students who are attending a public community college, technical college, or public Texas institution.
 The program is administered through the Texas Higher Education Coordinating Board (THECB).
 The THECB determines each academic year the maximum award amounts for the program.
 A student must be enrolled at least half-time in the first 30 hours towards an Associate Degree or certificate program at a public two-year institution of higher education.
-The family’s Expected Family Contribution (EFC) must be no more than $5,609.
+The family's Expected Family Contribution (EFC) must be no more than $5,875.
 The student must be a Texas resident, have applied for financial aid or assistance, have financial need, and be registered with selective service, or be exempt.
 The academic standards are completion of at least 75 percent of the hours taken in the prior year and a cumulative grade point average of at least 2.5.
 A student who maintains eligibility will continue to receive the award for up to 75 credit hours, four years, or upon completion of an Associate Degree, whichever comes first.
 The Texas Educational Opportunity Grant (TEOG) requires that the student not have been convicted of a felony or crime involving a controlled substance.
 Institutions are required to collect a statement from each TEOG recipient prior to the disbursement of funds confirming eligibility in regards to the controlled substance restrictions of the program.

 Through the generosity of many individuals, businesses, foundations, communities, and service organizations, Howard College/SWCID annually awards more than $1,000,000 in academic scholarships to recognize and provide assistance for deserving students.
 Deadlines to apply for these scholarships may differ.
 It is the student's responsibility to obtain, complete, and submit applications by the appropriate deadline.
 Basic eligibility for most scholarships requires that a student have potential to achieve a proven desire to succeed.
 Most scholarships require full-time attendance at Howard College / SWCID.
 The complete list of scholarships and selection criteria can be found on the Howard College website at www.howardcollege.edu/come-to-hc/financial-aid-scholarships/scholarships.html.